 “It was kind of funny, because I brought pictures of my circuit training, talked about what I would do with the patients, the whole nine yards,” she said.
 “As I left, they told me they were interviewing other people, which I expected, but then I didn’t hear anything for two months!
-I had moved on and accepted another job, when I got a phone call from Scott Anderson.
+I had moved on and been offered another job when I got a phone call from Scott Anderson.

 “He said, ‘First off, let me apologize for dragging our feet, but we know we want you,’ and I about dropped the phone!
 I had sent them a thank you note for their time and everything, so it was completely unexpected.
 But they wanted me to come in a second time, and I said, Why not?’
 And the rest is history.”

 ‘People are people’ … and they need to be active